 With a location between the Beaufort River and Battery Creek, boating and fishing are way of life here, with quiet waterways twisting past cypress swamps, historic plantation homes, tidal marshes and estuaries.
-The Old Village along Paris Avenue has shops, restaurants, a farmers' market, the StreetMusic on Paris Avenue concert series, an annual oyster roast and the always popular Soft Shell Crab Fest.
-The iconic, working shrimp docks are also here.
+The Old Village along Paris Avenue has colorful shops and weathered restaurants.
+A farmers' market, the StreetMusic on Paris Avenue concert series, an annual oyster roast, the always popular Soft Shell Crab Fest and the iconic, working shrimp docks add to Port Royal's appeal.
 The Sands municipal beach has picnic areas, a boat ramp, a boardwalk and miles of nature trails.
-The city has recently undertaken some large projects, including making the Cypress Wetlands more accessible.
 A bird sanctuary for brown pelicans, peregrine falcons and bald eagles educates the public about importance of maintaining natural habitats.

-Port Royal boasts of its "new urbanism" and has some appealing, high density homes with a very European feel.
+Port Royal boasts of its New Urbanism and has some appealing, high density homes with a very European feel.
 There are also cute bungalows, antebellum homes and contemporary ranch ramblers.
-The Shed hosts concerts and plays, and 13 golf courses are within a 10 mile drive.
+Streets are named after cities in the countries that once ruled Port Royal.

 Age 45 or Better: 28%